|

 Printed vest

 Vest created as part of 2006’s final project for Shenkar (Israel), Fashion department.
 The vest is made of plain light-pink velvet.
 The graphic was printed all over the shirt using a special digital technique.
 The prints include the green diamonds, the blue hem, the Playmobil’s face and even the fine pinkish color change.
-The advantage of this technique is that every piece printed can be different!
-Since a traditional printing net is not used.

 Animation